 This is the second full season of monitoring and maintenance since the initial planting in 2015.
 The basin was overseeded in May 2017 to fill in void spaces.
 Next season this should just turn into a maintenance project with herbicide applications and routine prescribed burns.

 The basin was seeded on last fall on November 11, 2015, and certain areas blanketed.
 Seed takes a while to germinate and you shouldn't expect to see the seed mix bloom until mid-late June, creating the naturalized habitat.
 In addition, there may be some oats in May.

 The second herbicide application was applied the week of 11/2.
 The basin was seeded on November 11, 2015, and blanketed.
 The initial herbicide treatment was applied the week of October 12, 2015, within limits of conversion.

 The grass will eventually die off from the herbicide applications and the grass will remain on-site and act as mulch for the seed mix.
 Next spring the seeds will bloom and create the naturalized habitat.
-City will continue maintenance in the spring, including herbicide, and the City work with the contractor to ensure a full coverage from the fall seeding.
+The city will continue maintenance in the spring, including herbicide, and the City work with the contractor to ensure full coverage from the fall seeding.